 At each scan, a list is built up of all ibeacons seen during this period, with duplicates removed.
-In ‘PUSH’ mode each ibeacon received is also immediately sent to the UART connection (which may therefore receive multiple times the same ibeacon within the period).
+In ‘PUSH’ mode each ibeacon received that has not already been sent, is also immediately sent to the UART connection (which may therefore receive multiple times the same ibeacon within the period).

 The list can be retrieved via AT+POLL : if a scan is active then the list from the period scan will be returned.